wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 cores, since most components of an out-of-order core are still in-order, such as fetch, decode, issue, and retirement.
 Loads and stores are pushed into the load and store queue in program order as well.

-zSim core simulation for these in-order components works by computing the receiving and releasing cycles of the uop on every simulated component.
-Local clock of a component represents the cycle that the component processes the previous uop in program order.
+zSim core simulation for these in-order components works by computing the receiving and releasing cycles of an uop for every simulated component.
+We use an example to illustrate this process.
+Assuming X and Y are two pipeline stages.
+Without loss of generality, assume that there are also k non-buffering stages in-between.
+Given that we have already derived the receiving and releasing cycle of all previous uops in a basic block, and that the releasing cycle of the current uop by stage X, C<sub>X</sub>, is also known.
 When a uop traverses from stage X to stage Y = X + k (assuming all intermediate stages are non-buffering), there are two possibilities.
 First, if local clock of stage X, C<sub>X</sub> (assuming this is the cycle of simulating the uop on stage X), and the local clock of stage Y, C<sub>Y</sub>, satisfies the following
 condition: C<sub>X</sub> + k < C<sub>Y</sub>, then stage Y have to stall waiting for the uop from stage X to propagate to stage